Disposal guide

 Is mattress recycling really free in California?

-Yes — the Used Mattress Recovery and Recycling Act (2013) funds it through a small recycling fee paid at purchase.
+Yes.
+The Used Mattress Recovery and Recycling Act (2013) funds it through a small recycling fee paid at purchase.
 Drop off at any Bye Bye Mattress site or schedule a free pickup.
 Connecticut and Rhode Island have similar laws.

 What if my mattress has bedbugs?